Best ground coffee for your cafetière

 Best for espresso

 If you want to drink coffee like the Italians do, then Lavazza is for you.
-Lavazza Qualità Rossa, Ground Coffee is a Arabica and Robusta bean blend that's suitable for use in a coffee machine, French press and Moka pot.
+Lavazza Qualità Rossa, Ground Coffee is an Arabica and Robusta bean blend that's suitable for use in a coffee machine, French press and Moka pot.
 For espresso that consistently tastes divine, choose this delightful little red number.

 Pros

-• Authentic, great for espresso
+• Great for espresso

 • Premium taste for good value